 The smallest of the small can weigh under 1,000 pounds, while larger travel trailers can weigh as much as 10,000 to 13,000 lbs.
 It’s a weighted question, for sure.

 On average, travel trailers range from 5,000 to 6,000 lbs. dry.
-The dry weight just means that it is the weight of the trailer with any gear, gas water groceries or even the rv travelers themselves included.
+The dry weight just means that it is the weight of the trailer without any gear, gas water groceries or even the rv travelers themselves included.
 The weight varies depending on make, model, amenities, slide-outs, and construction materials.
 Naturally, more weight will be added to the RV with each slide-out it has.

 Cabinetry, televisions, an outdoor kitchen, bunk beds, and the like continue to increase that dry weight figure.
 If you choose to travel and your fresh, gray, or black tanks have not been emptied, that too will increase the tow weight of your travel trailer.